Gluten-free travel to the land of baguettes and pasta can definitely be on your plate.

 Pasta and Pizza Per Favore

 It is often presumed that Italy, a country that thrives on pasta and bread, would be off-limits to someone with celiac disease.
 That could not be farther from the truth.
-Italy has a high rate of celiac disease, and the populace is highly celiac aware.
+Italy has a high rate of celiac disease, and the populace is highly celiac aware, making gluten-free travel there easier than expected.

 You’ll find an abundance of restaurants with gluten-free options, and safe packaged foods sold in both the supermarket and pharmacy.
 Italians, of course, take their food very seriously; they do not want anyone to miss out on their country’s culinary pleasures, even when the gluten is missing.